 We decided to visit the Museum of Islamic Art and I was pleasantly surprised at how much I enjoyed it.
 Entry to this grand establishment is free.
 It showcases art pieces from all around the world in a fabulous modern setting.
 A very popular place indeed and well worth a visit.

-Other interesting things that captured my attention in the amazing city of Doha:
+Other interesting things that I discovered in the amazing city of Doha:

 - less than 20% of the population are local Qataris (in other words, mainly foreigners live here);